10 Best Treks in Nepal in September (2026) — Weather, Routes & Tips.

 Major Festivals in Nepal in September

 September in Nepal is the month of celebration and fun.
 The most important Festival in Nepal in September is Teej.
 This ancient festival is celebrated by Hindu women.
-They fast for the whole day asking for a long time for their husband.
+They fast for the whole day, asking for a long time for their husband.
 “Daar khane din” and “Rishi Panchami” are also part of these festivals.
-Another interesting festival in September is Indra Jatra when people inside the valley gather to pray to live goddesses “Kumari”.
-Also, there’s Jitiya Parwa for the women of the Madesh community which is celebrated in the terai region of Nepal.
-Mane Rumdu is the most popular and interesting festival of Nepal celebrated in the Himalayas.
+Another interesting festival in September is Indra Jatra, when people inside the valley gather to pray to live goddesses “Kumari”.
+Also, there’s Jitiya Parwa for the women of the Madesh community, which is celebrated in the Terai region of Nepal.
+Mane Rimdu is the most popular and interesting festival of Nepal, celebrated in the Himalayas.

 Best Trekking in Nepal in September

-Planning for Visiting Nepal in September?
-It’s the best decision you ever made.
+Planning to visit Nepal in September?
+It’s the best decision you've ever made.

 September is the best time to head for any trekking trail you love in Nepal.
-Either it be the classic trail as Everest base camp trek and Annapurna base camp trek or it is on the rain-shed region like Jomsom and Dolpo, September trek is a bliss.
+Whether it be the classic trail, such as the Everest base camp trek and the Annapurna base camp trek, or it is in the rain-shed region like Jomsom and Dolpo, the September trek is a bliss.
 Each trekking place in Nepal is equally pleasing and welcoming in September.

 Highlights